zowe/docs-site/docs/guides/api-mediation-usingapiml.md

     http://eureka:password@localhost:10011/eureka
     ```
 2. Start up the API service instance.
-3. Check that your API service instance and each of its endpoints are displayed in the API catalog
+3. Check that your API service instance and each of its endpoints are displayed in the API Catalog
     ```
     https://localhost:10010/ui/v1/caapicatalog/
     ```